tomviner/failure-seeking-missiles-talk/hypothesis.md

     -------- Hypothesis --------
     Falsifying example: test_reverse(xs=[0], ys=[1])

-Note: - with `py.test` as runner
-- The proposition is False!
+Note: - The proposition is False!
 - Counter example to prove it